-Unlike her, I only recognise a few hundreds of Chinese words myself and my husband cannot speak nor read Chinese at all.
+Unlike her, I only recognize a few hundreds of Chinese words myself and my husband cannot speak nor read Chinese at all.

-When I first bought the books and many others, I do not know how it is gonna turn out.
-I am very pleased to tell you that today my son who just turned 3 last week can recognise nearly 80 chinese characters (simplified) and successfully read nearly 8 books in this series by himself.
-There might be a odd word here and there that he hasnt’ committed to memory, but overall he has learnt to read more words today than he was 3.5 months ago.
+When I first bought the books and many others, I do not know how it is goanna turn out.
+I am very pleased to tell you that today my son who just turned 3 last week can recognize nearly 80 Chinese characters (simplified) and successfully read nearly 8 books in this series by himself.
+There might be a odd word here and there that he hasn’t’ committed to memory, but overall he has learnt to read more words today than he was 3.5 months ago.

 My son read his first book to his father (in mandarin) nearly 3 months ago.
 Needless to say he was very pleased with himself.
-Afterall he was usually read to.
+After all he was usually read to.
 He hasn’t learn how to read in English yet because English is learn phonetically, we are not going to use this method of teaching.
-I did intentionally let him learn to read in chinese first because it is harder to learn chinese than to learn english.
-Even though he already recognise all his alphabets by heart and know some of the sounds of the alphabet through pre-school.
+I did intentionally let him learn to read in Chinese first because it is harder to learn Chinese than to learn English.
+Even though he already recognize all his alphabets by heart and know some of the sounds of the alphabet through pre-school.